vivo-community/generate2vivo/README.md

 Its structure and use are explained in detail on the [sparql-generate website](https://ci.mines-stetienne.fr/sparql-generate/language-cli.html).

 ### Extensible
-The software is easily extensible, meaning you can add and remove datasources.
+The software is easily extensible, meaning you can add and remove data sources.

 For example, if you are not interested in using Datacite Commons, just remove the folder from `src/main/resources/sparqlg` and the respective controller in the package `eu.tib.controller`.

-On the other hand, if you would like to add a datasource:
+On the other hand, if you would like to add a data source:
 * add a folder with your queries under `src/main/resources/sparqlg` and include a `sparql-generate-conf.json` (its structure is described on the [sparql-generate website](https://ci.mines-stetienne.fr/sparql-generate/language-cli.html)).
 * add a controller in `eu.tib.controller` that retrieves your input and calls your query like `responseService.buildResponse(queryid, input)`
-    * the connection between controller and the according query is made by the queryid.
+    * the connection between controller and the according query is made by the `queryid`.
 You need to supply the path within the resources folder to your `sparql-generate-conf.json`.
     * put your input into a Map and every key-value-pair will be available in your query as a binding, where ?key will be replaced with value.